+One useful property of the binary entropy function is that it is subadditive. \begin{lemma} For any $x\in[0,1]$ and any $y\in[0,1-x]$, we have

+\end{lemma} This is because the binary entropy function is concave, and any concave, positive function is subadditive (see for e.g. \cite{hardy1934inequalities}, page 83, statement 103).
+The entropy function can be used to approximate binomial coefficients. \begin{lemma} For any integer $d\in\{1,2,\dotsc,\frac{n}{2}\} $, we have

+\end{lemma} See for e.g. page 309, Lemma 7 in \cite{1977bookkrawtchouk} for the proof of the leftmost inequality, and Theorem 3.1 in \cite{binomialbound} for the proof of the rightmost inequality.

-The following lemma, which is essentially a 2-way version of Pinsker's inequality, gives a useful way to control the entropy function near $1/2$. \begin{lemma} For any $\mu\in(0,1)$, we have \end{lemma} See appendix \ref{apinsker} for the proof.
+The following lemma, which is essentially a 2-way version of Pinsker's inequality, gives a useful way to bound the entropy function near $1/2$. \begin{lemma} For any $\mu\in(0,1)$, we have \end{lemma} See Appendix \ref{apinsker} for the proof.

-\subsection{Probability Distributions}
+\subsection{Probability distributions}

 There are two types of probability distributions that we will use frequently.
 The first one is the $\epsilon$-Bernoulli distribution over $\mathbb{F}_2^N$, which we will denote by

 The second one is the uniformly random distribution over some set $T$, which we will denote by